Dashx7/Startup/README.md

   justify-content: space-between;
 }
 In this example, the images will be displayed in a row with equal spacing between them, due to the use of display: flex and justify-content: space-between.

-What does the following padding CSS do?
+6.What does the following padding CSS do?

 Consider this CSS:
 css